YashrajMiyatra/YashrajMiyatra/README.md

 <h1 align="center">Hi 👋, I'm Yashraj Miyatra</h1>
-<h3 align="center">Web Developer • Laravel & PHP • ERP & Business Automation</h3>
+<h3 align="center">Software Developer • System Builder • Problem Solver</h3>

 <p align="center">
-  I build real-world systems that solve real-world problems.
+I design and build practical digital solutions using the right tools for the job.
 </p>

 ---

 ## 💫 About Me

-- 🔭 **Currently working on**
+🔭 **Currently working on**
-  - Laravel, PHP & MySQL web applications
+- Building and improving web applications using modern backend and frontend technologies
-  - ERP systems & internal business tools
+- Designing ERP systems and internal business tools for real-world use cases
-  - Digital marketing & automation solutions
+- Creating digital marketing, automation, and workflow-based solutions

-- 🤝 **Open to collaborating on**
+🤝 **Open to collaborating on**
-  - Open-source Laravel / PHP projects
+- Open-source projects and practical software tools
-  - ERP systems, admin panels & dashboards
+- Business systems, admin panels, dashboards, and internal platforms
-  - Startup ideas around tech, business & automation
+- Startup ideas related to technology, automation, and problem-solving

-- 💬 **Ask me about**
+💬 **Ask me about**
-  - PHP, Laravel & MySQL
+- Backend development, databases, and system logic
-  - Web development (basic → intermediate)
+- Web development from basics to intermediate level
-  - Digital marketing & business tech solutions
+- Digital marketing, automation, and tech-driven business solutions

-- ⚡ **Fun fact**
+⚡ **Fun fact**
-  - I learned tech to fix real-life problems — not just to write code 😄
+- I started learning tech to solve real-life problems — not just to write code 😄

 ---